ovh/utask/README.md

 A sequence of ordered steps constitutes the entire workload of a task.
 Steps are ordered by declaring **dependencies** between each other.
 A step declares its dependencies as a list of step names on which it waits, meaning that a step's execution will be on hold until its dependencies have been resolved.
 [More details about dependencies](#dependencies).

 The flow of this sequence can further be controlled with **conditions** on the steps: a condition is a clause that can be run before or after the step's action.
 A condition can either be used:

 - to skip a step altogether
 - to analyze its outcome and override the engine's default behaviour

-Several conditions can be specified, the first one to evaluate as `true` is applied.
+Several conditions can be specified.
+Unless `final` is set to `true`, they are all evaluated in order.
+If multiple conditions evaluate to `true`, they will be applied sequentially.
+Once a condition is applied, the next condition is evaluated using the new context (i.e. using the new `state` value of steps that got updated).
+If multiple conditions are evaluated to `true` and are changing the same step `state`  value, then the last condition to evaluate as `true` will be the one that will change the `state` step _for real_.

 A condition is composed of:

 - a `type` (skip or check)
 - a list of `if` assertions (`value`, `operator`, `expected`) which all have to be true (AND on the collection),
 - a `then` object to impact the state of steps (`this` refers to the current step)
+- a `final` boolean, defaulting to `false`.
+When set to `true`, it prevents the evaluation of the next conditions if this one is evaluated to `true`
 - an optional `message` to convey the intention of the condition, making it easier to inspect tasks

 Here's an example of a `skip` condition.
-The value of an input is evaluated to determine the result: if the value of `runType` is `dry`, the `createUser` step will not be executed, its state will be set directly to DONE.
+The value of an input is evaluated to determine the result: if the value of `runType` is `dry`, the `createUser` step will not be executed, its state will be set directly to `DONE`.

 ```yaml
 inputs:
 - name: runType